PRO-2684/pURLfy/README.md

 1. Match the RegExp pattern specified in `regex` against the URL.
 2. Replace all matched parts with the "replacement string" specified in `replace`.
+3. Decode the result using the [processors](#-processors) specified in the `acts` array in order (if any `acts` value is invalid or throws an error, it is considered a failure and the original URL is returned).

 If you'd like to learn more about the syntax of the "replacement string", please refer to the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace#specifying_a_string_as_the_replacement).